Eckouz/alfred-open-in-tweetbot/README.md

 # alfred-open-in-tweetbot
-Opens twitter urls from the clipboard in tweetbot
+Opens twitter url from the clipboard in tweetbot